 A degree in Biomedical Laboratory Science includes a course of scientific study related to biology as it affects healthcare.
-It is designed as a degree completion program for students who have earned an Associate Degree in Medical Laboratory Technology and do not intend to take the MLS (ASCP) BOC exam by the American Society for Clinical Pathologists via route 1.
-Other MT certifications may be taken after completing this degree.
+It is designed as a degree completion program for students who have earned an Associate Degree in Medical Laboratory Technology and desire a Bachelor of Science degree.
+These graduates cannot take the MLS (ASCP) BOC exam by the American Society for Clinical Pathologists via route 1.
+However, other BOC exam routes and MT certifications may be taken after completing this degree.